developer-gubler/dnd/README.md

 Purpose(s):
 1) Just to create a project for display as part of my portfolio.
+Please realize this application is intentionally over-architected for the purpose of displaying my skills.
 2) Create something that a D&D Dungeon Master can use to:
     - Track hit points, conditions, etc of players and creatures -- if one creature/player has concentration and is tied to a condition, then both are tracked
     - Track round and initiative